 Amoeboid stages also occur in fungal-like multicellular protists, so-called slime molds.

-Both the plasmodial slime molds, currently classified in the Myxogastria class, and the cellular slime molds of the Acrasida and Dictyosteliida groups, live as amoebae during their feeding stage.
+The plasmodial slime molds, currently classified in the Myxogastria class, and the cellular slime molds of the Acrasida and Dictyosteliida groups, live as amoebae during their feeding stage.

-The amoeboid cells of the former combine to form a giant multinucleated organism, while the cells of the latter live separately until food runs out, at which point the amoebae aggregate to form a multicellular migratory ‘slug’ that functions as a single organism.
+The amoeboid cells of the former combine to form a giant multinucleated organism, while the cells of the latter live separately until food runs out, at which point the amoebae aggregate to create a multicellular migratory ‘slug’ that functions as a single organism.